M-Bab/linux-kernel-amdgpu-binaries/README.md

 Among these, is the new display code (previously called "DAL" or "DC") which is required for HDMI audio/sound and Vega/Raven generation display output.
 So if you have a new AMD graphics card and your HDMI sound is not working you can try to install and boot this kernel and see if it helps.
 This kernel also helps to run the most recent AMD GPUs with the open source amdgpu driver.

-It should definitely work for Ubuntu 16.04, 16.10, 17.04, 17.10.
-It is likely to work on more Ubuntu (+derivatives) versions as long as you have a 64 bit CPU.
+It should work on Ubuntu/Debian (+derivatives) versions as long as you have a 64 bit CPU.

 The "Ubuntu" variant adds some so called "sauce" contributions by Ubuntu to the kernel.
 That is a long list of patches (see here http://kernel.ubuntu.com/git/ubuntu/unstable.git/log/?qt=grep&q=sauce) that might help running your Ubuntu system better or more comfortable than the "vanilla" version without the Ubuntu patches.